renderedtext/ruby-101/README.md

   period `.`, e.g. `.method`, and prefix object method's name with an octothorpe `#`, e.g. `#method` - in real code though there are no such prefixes, but I'll use them here for our convenience
+* Boolean values in Ruby are a bit specific: only `false` and `nil` are considered to be *false*, all other values and `true` are evaluated to true, including zero
+  * If you put double negation `!!` in front of a value or variable, the return value will be a Boolean `true` or `false`, so you can convert an expression's value to a Boolean value
+  * `!!nil` returns `false`

 ## Input/output (I/O) methods